Catie Munnings: Racing career

 Her fourth event of the season in the 2017 Barum Rally Zlín saw her take stage class victories in spite of changing a broken wheel earlier on because of understeering on a narrow low-speed corner and hitting a kerb.
 Munnings's participation in the Rally di Roma Capitale was in doubt because of budget problems, but she confirmed her entry shortly before the event started.
 She took wins in the city stages and night stages in the Ladies' Trophy rankings but the tricky conditions led her to slip off the road and get stuck in the ditch for ten minutes, leaving her in second position in the Ladies' Trophy rankings.
 Munnings placed second in the Ladies' Trophy championship overall and ranked 14th in the Junior Under 27 standings.

 For the 2018 season, she returned to compete for Saintéloc Junior Team in the Junior Under 27 Championship for the second year in a row and also contested for the Ladies' Trophy.
 Munnings began the season by coming second in the Ladies' Trophy and fifth in the Under 27 standings at the Rallye Azores.
 She had a total of four victories in the Ladies' Trophy, which she took in the season's final four rounds to place second in that championship.
 Her results caused her to finish eighth in the Junior Under 27 Championship with four fifth-place finishes.

 In the 2019 championship Munnings continued to compete in the ERC3 category, with her new co-driver Veronica Engan.
 Munnings received backing from the energy drinks company Red Bull UK for the upcoming season.
 She was the winner of the ERC Ladies' category at Rally Liepāja 2019.

 In February 2020 she drove a specially prepared Bentley Continental in the GP Ice Race at Zell am See in Austria which culminated by teaming up with skier Sven Rauber for a demonstration of skijoring, where a skier is towed, at speed, behind a car.

-In 2021, Munnings is competing in the new all-electric off-road racing championship Extreme E for Andretti United alongside teammate Timmy Hansen.
-In qualifying for the season-opening Desert X-Prix, she took over from Hansen with a right-rear puncture, but was able to bring the car home in 4th place on three wheels.
+In 2021, Munnings competed in the new all-electric off-road racing championship Extreme E for Andretti United alongside teammate Timmy Hansen.
+In qualifying for the inaugural Desert X-Prix, she took over from Hansen with a right-rear puncture, but was able to bring the car home in 4th place on three wheels.
 They then went on to finish 2nd in the final race, behind Rosberg X Racing.
+The two continued with Andretti for all four seasons of Extreme E—the only pairing to do so—and combined for nine podiums and one win, achieved at the 2021 Arctic X-Prix in Kangerlussuaq, Greenland.

+As Extreme E transitioned into hydrogen-based Extreme H, Munnings conducted the first public outing of the new car, the Pioneer 25, at the Goodwood Festival of Speed in July 2025.

+Munnings is also active in the electric offshore powerboat racing series E1, competing for Team Brazil in 2024 and LeBron James' Team AlUla in 2025.